Susilo Bambang Yudhoyono: Education and social protection

-In July 2005, Yudhoyono launched the Schools Operational Assistance (BOS) program.
-Under this arrangement, the government gives money to principals to financially assist in the running of schools.
-Should BOS be able to provide significant financial assistance to the school then the school is expected to lower fees or, if they are able to, to abolish fees altogether.
-In June 2006, Yudhoyono launched Books BOS which provides funds for the purchase of textbooks.
+In the field of education, Yudhoyono has implemented a number of programs to improve the development of Indonesian human resources, including the Schools Operational Assistance (BOS) program which was established in July 2005.
+Under this arrangement, the government provides money to school principals to help finance the running of schools.
+BOS is expected to provide significant financial assistance to schools, schools are expected to reduce fees or if they are able, eliminate fees altogether, in addition in June 2006, Yudhoyono launched "BOS Buku" which provides funds for the purchase of textbooks.
+In 2011, he founded LPDP, a social institution that provides scholarships for Indonesian children who want to continue their higher education at home and abroad.

+He also founded the Indonesian Defense University, a higher education institution that specifically studies military and defense strategy studies and near the institution was founded the Indonesia Peace and Security Center (IPSC) an institution that specifically educates Indonesian peacekeeping troops for the UN, which he initiated because of his time as part of the UN peacekeeping force.

-Other
+Other activities

-On 17 August 2007, Indonesia by initiative of Yudhoyono in Jakarta, proposed that eight nations, homes to some 80% of the world's tropical rainforests join diplomatic ranks amid increasing concern over global warming.
-Indonesia led the summit of eight countries (on 24 September in New York) – Brazil, Cameroon, Congo, Costa Rica, Gabon, Indonesia, Malaysia and Papua New Guinea.
+On 17 August 2007, Yudhoyono proposed that eight nations that were home to some 80% of the world's tropical rainforests join diplomatic ranks amid increasing concern over global warming.
+Indonesia led a summit of eight countries (on 24 September in New York) – Brazil, Cameroon, Congo, Costa Rica, Gabon, Indonesia, Malaysia and Papua New Guinea.
 On 3–15 December 2007, Indonesia hosted the 13th Conferences of the Parties (COP-13) under the United Nations Framework Convention on Climate Change (UNFCCC) in Bali.

 During the Pope Benedict XVI Islam controversy, Yudhoyono stated that the Pope's comments were "unwise and inappropriate," but also that "Indonesian Muslims should have wisdom, patience, and self-restraint to address this sensitive issue....We need them so that harmony among people is not at stake."

-Yudhoyono is one of the 100 World's Most Influential People in 2009 according to TIME Magazine.
+Yudhoyono was one of the 100 World's Most Influential People in 2009 according to TIME Magazine.

-During an official visit to Australia, 9–11 March 2010, he was appointed an Honorary Companion of the Order of Australia (AC) and addressed Australian Parliament, the first Indonesian head of state to do so.
+During an official visit to Australia on 9–11 March 2010, he was appointed an Honorary Companion of the Order of Australia (AC) and addressed Australian Parliament, the first Indonesian head of state to do so.

-Indonesian security forces claim to have uncovered a plot to murder Yudhoyono.
-A purported strike was to occur 17 August 2010, on Indonesian Independence Day.

 Yudhoyono was made an honorary Knight Grand Cross of the Order of the Bath (GCB) by HM Queen Elizabeth II on 30 October 2012.

+Assassination plot

+Indonesian security forces claimed to have uncovered a plot to murder Yudhoyono, which was set on Indonesian Independence Day on 17 August 2010.

 Political party

 During his presidency, Yudhoyono further consolidated his position within the Democratic Party.
-In May 2005, at PD's first National Congress, Yudhoyono was elected Chairman of the Executive Board (Ketua Dewan Pembina).
-In this position, Yudhoyono has the highest authority, superseding that of chairman.
+In May 2005, at PD's first National Congress, Yudhoyono was elected chairman of the executive board (Ketua Dewan Pembina).
+In this position, Yudhoyono had the highest authority, superseding that of chairman.